MatzFan/gis_scraper/README.md

 For data import to a database [GDAL](http://gdal.org) must be installed and specifically the [ogr2ogr](http://www.gdal.org/ogr2ogr.html) executable must be available in your path.

-## Known Limitations
+## Limitations

-*NIX systems only - Linux/Mac OS X/Linux.
-ArcGIS MapServer data is readable directly by ArcGIS Windows clients.
+*NIX systems only - Linux/Mac OS X. ArcGIS MapServer data is readable directly by ArcGIS Windows clients.

 The following esri geometry types are supported: